ChibiOS/ChibiOS/readme.txt

        Eclipse Tools menu.
 It is required to create an OPENOCD environment variable pointing to the OpenOCD executable.
 It will be done in ChibiStudio 20 by default.
+- NEW: Now .mk files are able to add their files to a common directory, there is no more need to edit various variables in Makefiles anymore.
+- NEW: Added to new makefiles the ability to recursively compile everything placed under ./source, if present.
 - NEW: Improved the various rules.mk to handle "touching" of all included makefiles, now the makefile is no more assumed to be called "Makefile".